The COVID-19 situation is impacting all of us. This is an unprecedented situation and requires physical distancing to keep everyone safe.

 Click here to watch the June 4th media conference, read the media release and view the survey results.

 I’ve heard from many small business owners and they are struggling.
 Some have said their landlords do not want to apply for CECRA and expect them to pay full rent.
 Landlords have little incentive to apply, yet they are the only ones who can apply.
 This catch 22 can only be broken with a freeze on commercial evictions.
-The province needs to step up or else our main streets will be empty this summer.

 Small businesses play such an important role in our communities and local economies.
 Let’s show our support!
 Check out each BIA to find out what’s open and who’s doing delivery: